1. Overview: Job Responsibilities, Salary, and Common Requirements

 One of the most obvious requirements for a lawyer is communication.
 Having excellent communication skills are equivalent to being able to adequately perform one of the most critical responsibilities of a lawyer, which is to represent his or her client.

 A lawyer should be able to present arguments in front of a judge as fluently, persuasively, and efficiently as possible.
 You can start practicing these skills as early as your school days through participating in debate clubs, youth parliaments, and moot courts.
 You can also develop written communication skills similarly.
 Research can usually tackle both written and oral forms of communication through the process of writing and defense.
+On the basis of your expertise and interest, you can choose an option from available options such as international divorce lawyer, family lawyer, criminal lawyer, business lawyer, and many others.

 You are a good listener.